laura400/FIMIL-A-high-efficiency-model-for-abnormal-cell-detection-on-microscopic-image-for-fast-annotation/README.md

 Dataset fo Test

-These four images are all of 4096 $\times$ 4096 pixels from  whole slide images of 40x magnification
+These four images are all of 4096 $\cdot$ 4096 pixels from  whole slide images of 40x magnification